arron21/spiritandground-hugo/content/poetry/lances.md

 Down past the earth;

-Around to someone new—
+Around to somewhere new—

 \-

-The sinking chill of a long winter.
+The sinking chill of a long, familiar winter.

 \-